You are here

 The Grants to States Program is the largest grant program run by IMLS; it provides funds to State Library Administrative Agencies (SLAAs) using a population-based formula set by the law.
 SLAAs determine goals and objectives for the funds in their statutorily required five-year plan (see below).
 For more information, see the Grants to States program overview.

-“We want every child to participate in a year-round reading program.
-We plan to include marketing/promotion for all our programs and services to be sure our citizens are up-to-date about what our libraries offer, like the ability to check out a laptop for use at home.”
+"We want every child to participate in a year-round reading program.
+We plan to include marketing/promotion for all our programs and services to be sure our citizens are up-to-date about what our libraries offer, like the statewide electronic resources provided to all and the HomeworkLouisiana tutoring program available to all students.”

 Search the Awarded Grants Database for additional details about awards in this state.

-View the IMLS funding by state report - Louisiana (PDF 1.04 MB) with additional information about all IMLS funding for this state (FY 2011 – FY 2016).
+View the IMLS funding by state report - Louisiana (PDF) with additional information about all IMLS funding for this state (FY 2018 – FY 2022).

 Five-Year Plan Highlights